veeto

 Summary

-Senator Arreguín's firearm barrel legislation establishes new requirements for the sale and transfer of firearm barrels in California, mandating that these transactions occur in-person through licensed firearms dealers beginning July 1, 2026.
-The bill defines a firearm barrel as the tube through which projectiles are fired, including components that can be readily assembled into functional barrels.
+Senator Arreguín's firearm barrel legislation establishes new requirements for the sale and transfer of firearm barrels in California, mandating that these transactions occur through licensed firearms dealers beginning January 1, 2027.
+The bill defines firearm barrels as tubes through which projectiles are fired, including both completed barrels and those that can be readily assembled or converted for use.

 Key Dates